 Step 1: research and jumpstart

-Prior to the development, Kramp conducted extensive research into users and their needs, which resulted in an elaborate plan.
+Prior to the development, Kramp and GRiDD conducted extensive research into users and their needs, which resulted in an elaborate plan.
 To properly assess the development of the new app, we started the project with a jumpstart: within a week we built a prototype to investigate the feasibility and share it with internal stakeholders.

 Step 2: close collaboration with the Kramp Hub